evernym/sgl/docs/tutorial.md

 However, in the next step, we have to call SGL APIs.
-These require that knowledge about principals be expressed in a standard format (one or more SGL 'Principal' objects).
+These require that knowledge about principals be expressed in a standard format (one or more SGL `Principal` objects).
 Therefore, whatever storage mechanism you pick, you must be able to produce data like this:

 ```JSON